Bucklash/og-03/README.md

 Drag file to Github on Mac, then try and create a branch etc...

-Syas I can't get Head!!!
+Says I can't get Head!!!

 You have to Publish the repository and then all is good